 - If your spouse was not subject to RMDs at the time of their passing, an alternative to treating the inherited account as your own is that you can open and transfer the assets into an inherited IRA and distribute the assets using the 10-year method.
 The 10-year method is not available if you inherit a pre-tax Traditional IRA and your spouse was subject to RMDs at the time of their passing.
 Note that this option is available for inherited Roth IRAs regardless of age.

-- As described in the Terminology section, annual RMDs are not required in years 1-9 (although distributions are certainly allowed), as long as the account is fully distributed by the end of year 10.
+- As described in the Terminology section, annual RMDs may be required in years 1-9, but we are waiting on clarified legislation.
+Regardless, the account will have to be fully distributed at the end of year 10.

 - Option 3: The life expectancy method